abhiagwl/vistan/README.md

 ## Usage
 The typical usage of the package would have the following steps:
 1. Create an algorithm.
+This can be done in two wasy:
- - The easiest way is to just use a pre-baked recipe as `algo=vistan.recipe("meanfield")`.
+ - The easiest is to use a pre-baked recipe as `algo=vistan.recipe('meanfield')`.
 There are various options:
     + `'advi'`: Run our implementation of ADVI's PyStan.
     + `'meanfield'`: Full-factorized Gaussia a.k.a meanfield VI
     + `'fullrank'`: Use a full-rank Gaussian for better dependence between latent variables